pengowray/VaraHuffmanNet/README.md

 * Was the provided source code actually used in production?
 How long ago?
 Have there been changes and bugfixes?
 Has efficiency been improved?
 The inclusion of progression events throughout the code (to give updates to the client about ongoing processing progress) implies it was actually used in production.
 * Does the decoder still work if order of the Huffman Tables are rearranged?
 * Does WinLink software directly interface with the Huffman encoder/decoder at all?
+* Emulating VARA HF modulation (if that's needed or of interest)

 ## License

 * This project may contain publicly-available propritory code that is otherwise difficult to access or use.
-The intention is to eventually replace any propritory code that remains in this project.
+The intention is to eventually replace any propritory code that remains in this project, or to inspire someone to make an open source reference implementation, e.g. from the reverse engineered spec.
 * Documentation (this readme) is dual licensed CC-BY (any) and MIT (take your pick).

 ## Links